 Americans for Oxford Inc.

 If you are a resident of the USA, you can give to LMH via Americans for Oxford, Inc., the University's primary charitable organisation in North America, and has been determined by the United States Internal Revenue Service to be a tax-exempt public charity with 501(c)(3) status.
-To make make a donation to LMH via Americans for Oxford Inc., please contact them directly via the Americans for Oxford Inc. website.
+To make a single or recurring donation to LMH via Americans for Oxford Inc., please contact them directly via the Americans for Oxford Inc. website.

 Transnational Giving Europe (TGE)